DevExpress/testcafe/docs/articles/documentation/getting-started/README.md

 ## Viewing the Test Results

-While the test is running, TestCafe is gathering information about the test run and outputting the report right into a command shell.
+While the test is running, TestCafe is gathering information about the test run and outputting the report in a command shell.

 ![Test Report](../../images/report.png)

-For more information, see [Reporters](../using-testcafe/common-concepts/reporters.md).
+See [Reporters](../using-testcafe/common-concepts/reporters.md) for more information.

 ## Writing Test Code